Andrew Benintendi Player Props: White Sox vs. Mets

 - The Mets pitching staff ranks 12th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.36).
+- The Mets have a 4.41 team ERA that ranks 19th among all MLB pitching staffs.

+- Verlander (3-5) gets the starting nod for the Mets in his 14th start of the season.
+He has a 3.72 ERA in 75 2/3 innings pitched, with 63 strikeouts.

-- The righty last pitched on Friday, July 7 against the Arizona Diamondbacks, when he threw eight scoreless innings while giving up three hits.
+- In his last outing on Friday against the Los Angeles Dodgers, the righty threw five innings, allowing three earned runs while surrendering two hits.

-- The 36-year-old has put up an ERA of 5.16, with 6.3 strikeouts per nine innings, in 12 games this season.
-Opponents have a .255 batting average against him.
+- The 40-year-old has a 3.72 ERA and 7.6 strikeouts per nine innings across 13 games this season, while giving up a batting average of .236 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.